CS-433/ml-project-2-svm/README.md

 - `utilities.py` contains different utils used for the project;
 - `requirements.txt` contains the required python packages;
+- `requirements_iOS.txt` contains the required python packages for iOS;
 - `main.ipynb` main notebook with analysis and results;
 - `data_expl_for_ethics.ipynb` notebook used for evaluating possible ethical risks of the project;
 - `data` is the folder that should be created by the user and that should contain the the dataframe named `modelready_220423.csv`.